 Before shoes were invented, which was not so long ago, our ancestors ran endlessly across the savannah, outrunning nearly all animals they came across when it came to endurance.
 They did not need heavy, clunky heels and thick inserts.
 Breathability, odor-free foot environments were no problem.
 And lightweight?
 There was no extra weight.
 Now, hundreds of thousands of years later, we’re trying to go back.
 Why?

 The joy of the barefoot running experience!
 You’ve got real freedom, near-effortless movement, and a lightweight feel that has you believing you could run forever.
 Take a tip from your ancestors and opt out of the maximalist shoe for a barely-there shoe that fits like skin rather than fabric over the foot!

-The only thing that’s stopping you from going all-out barefoot, really, is the need for protection and the prevention of injury.
+The only thing that’s stopping you from going all-out, really, is the need for protection and the prevention of injury.
 These shoes have the technology necessary to support the foot, fit like a glove, and cushion just enough for comfort and stability.
 Soles are just thick enough to protect the foot from harsh terrain while allowing for genuine ground feel.
 Let your feet do their thing and stop weighing them down.
-Opt for the best barefoot running shoes, and see just how harder and longer you can run when weight is a non-issue.
+Opt for the most popular better performing models, and see just how harder and longer you can run when weight is a non-issue.